Sucerquia/ASE-PLUMED_tutorial/SC.md

 where $r_i$ is the position of atom $i$, $r_{CM}$ is the center of mass of the cluster and $N_a$ is the number of atoms of the cluster.
 This CV gives information about how disperse the system is with respect to the center of mass. $C$ and $R$ enable extracting information about the shape of the cluster and permit differentiating the free-energy minima found by DFT optimization, which are expected to be metastable states in the free energy landscape.

 By performing short WT-MTD along these CVs, we noticed that there were isomers with broken bonds or that formed linear clusters, which are not of interest in the isomerisation process.
-Therefore, there are regions of the space that are thermodynamically irrelevant.
-Considering how expensive are Ab-initio calculations, and to avoid enhancing the exploration toward these regions, we created a new set of CVs (CV1 and CV2) that are a rotation of C and R, over which we could easily apply a constraint as we did for the previous example.
+Therefore, there are regions of the space that are thermodynamically insignificant.
+Considering how expensive Ab-initio calculations are, and to avoid enhancing the exploration toward these regions, we created a new set of CVs (CV1 and CV2) that are a rotation of C and R, which allow us to easily apply a constraint, as in the previous example.
 The rotated CVs are defined as

 $$
 CV 1 = 0.99715 C − 0.07534Å^{−1} R